PeppeL-G/course-material/src/courses/introduction-to-script-programming/written-examination.md

 :::

 ## Permitted aids
-You're not allowed to bring any aids (such as notes or the course book) to the written examination, nor are you allowed to use the computer you write the exam on for anything else but answering the questions on the exam.
+You're **not allowed** to bring any aids (such as notes or the course book) to the `Examination` test, nor are you allowed to use the computer you write the exam on for anything else but answering the questions on the exam.

 ## Grades/Marking
 The exam consists of questions worth 30 points in total.